-A building permit is required for a private swimming pool or spa capable of holding more than 30 centimetres of water.
+A building permit is required for a private swimming pool or spa capable of holding a depth of water of 30 centimetres or greater.
 This includes any structure or excavation used primarily for swimming, wading, paddling or the like.
 Pools and spas must also be secured with an approved barrier.

 Things to consider before getting started